nus-cs2113-AY2223S2/tp/docs/UserGuide.md

 # User Guide

 ## Introduction
+Hey there, thanks for choosing Meal Companion to be your companion in your journey of self-discovery in the kitchen!
 Meal Companion is your one-stop solution to handling meal prep, ingredient tracking and cookbook!
 Read on to take control of your own meal planning!

 [Click here to skip ahead to the Table of Contents](#table-of-contents)